 Naumai haere mai!
-Welcome back for Term 2.
+Welcome back for term 3.

-Our theme this term is Te Hoiere and Me, which flows on from last term.
-This theme is helping students to consider the world we are a part of and how we can make decisions to manage and improve the quality of the school and town’s physical & social environment.
-We have been invited to spend a day and possibly a night on Te Hora Marae.
-While on the Marae students will be exposed to legends from around the Marlborough area and will take part in exciting hands on activities all while learning about our culture.
+Our theme last term was Te Hoiere and Me.
+This theme helped students to consider the world we are a part of and how we can make decisions to manage and improve the quality of the school and town’s physical & social environment.
+We were lucky enough to spend a day on Te Hora Marae.
+While on the Marae students were exposed to legends from around the Marlborough area and took part in exciting hands-on activities all while learning about our culture.
 Students in Kenepuru and Pelorus also planned for their Student Army Day which will be on the 31st of August.
 They will take part in tree, herb, vegetable and flower planting, make weka motels and bird feeders etc. This day has been solely planned by the students.

 Exciting items happening around the school and town this term